blazium-engine/blazium-docs/tutorials/3d/particles/attractors.rst

    1. The texture coordinates map to the attractor bounds.
 The image below shows which part of the texture corresponds to which part of the vector field volume.
-For example, the bottom half of the texture affects the top half of the vector field attractor because ``+Y`` points down in the texture UV space, but up in Godot's world space.
+For example, the bottom half of the texture affects the top half of the vector field attractor because ``+Y`` points down in the texture UV space, but up in Blazium's world space.
    2. The pixel color values map to direction vectors in space.
 The image below provides an overview.
 Since particles can move in two directions along each axis, the lower half of the color range represents negative direction values while the upper half represents positive direction values.
 So a yellow pixel